learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

 ## Introduction

 This simple guide will walk you through the steps of deploying a Flask web application on Heroku.
-Heroku is a popular cloud-based platform that allows for the simple automated deployment and management of web applications.
+Heroku is a popular cloud-based platform that allows for the simple deployment and management of web applications.

 ----